 On this page

 Pattern notes: This crochet lamb lovey pattern is written with standard crochet shorthand and simple rounds.
-The goal is a small, balanced comfort lovey—blanket base plus a lamb head topper—meant for supervised comfort use, not crib sleep.
+The goal is a small, balanced comfort lovey: blanket base plus a lamb head topper, meant for supervised comfort use rather than crib sleep.

 Abbreviations: ch (chain), sc (single crochet), dc (double crochet), sl st (slip stitch), inc (increase), dec (decrease)

-Finished size: about 14 inches across for the blanket base, with a small, lightly stuffed lamb head that stays proportionate and doesn’t overpower the center.
+Finished size: about 14 inches across for the blanket base, with a small, lightly stuffed lamb head that stays proportionate and does not overpower the center.

-Face detail: embroidered eyes keep the look soft and keep the design simpler than hard add-ons.
+Face detail: embroidered eyes keep the design baby-friendlier than hard plastic add-ons and give the lamb a simple handmade look.

-This lovey blanket pattern creates a small comfort blanket in a baby lamb theme.
-It’s meant for supervised cuddles, stroller time, and keepsake gifts.
-It is not meant to be in the crib while baby is asleep.
-This page explains general crafting and use considerations, not product-specific safety approvals.
+This crochet lamb lovey pattern creates a small comfort blanket in a baby lamb theme.
+It is meant for supervised cuddles, stroller time, photo props, and keepsake gifts.
+It is not meant to be placed in a crib while a baby sleeps.

-The finished lovey measures about 14 inches across with a gently textured blanket base and a small, lightly stuffed lamb head.
-It’s simple on purpose.
-Fewer parts.
-Fewer worries.
+The finished lovey measures about 14 inches across with a lightly textured blanket base and a small lamb head topper.
+The structure is simple on purpose: fewer parts, fewer attachment points, and a cleaner finished look.

-• 1 skein soft baby yarn (category 3 or 4 weight)
+• 1 skein baby yarn, category 3 or 4 weight

-• Small amount contrast yarn for ears and edging
+• Small amount of contrast yarn for ears and edging

 • Tapestry needle